 Set up an IFTTT account using your Gmail, Facebook, or Apple login.
 Then, pick a connector below based on what you want to accomplish.

-Automatically publish all Instagram photos to a single Pinterest board
+1. Automatically publish everything to a single Pinterest board

 The easiest way to automatically publish your Instagram photos to Pinterest is to push them all to a single board.